Winfield Scott Hancock: Democratic convention

-Hancock's name had been proposed several times for the Democratic nomination for president, but he never captured a majority of delegates.
+Prior to 1880 Hancock's name had been proposed several times for the Democratic nomination for president, but he never captured a majority of delegates.
 In 1880, however, Hancock's chances improved.
 President Hayes had promised not to run for a second term, and the previous Democratic nominee, Tilden, declined to run again due to poor health.
 Hancock faced several competitors for the nomination, including Thomas A. Hendricks, Allen G. Thurman, Stephen Johnson Field, and Thomas F. Bayard.
 Hancock's neutrality on the monetary question, and his lingering support in the South (owing to his General Order Number 40) meant that Hancock, more than any other candidate, had nationwide support.
 When the Democratic convention assembled in Cincinnati in June 1880, Hancock led on the first ballot, but did not have a majority.
 By the second ballot, Hancock received the requisite two-thirds, and William Hayden English of Indiana was chosen as his running mate.